ruggeri/tech-notes/randos/batteries.md

 Now, when a Zn^+2 cation pushed out of the zinc sulfate half cell, it can push out a corresponding amount of K^+1.
 Via a chain of pushing, that K^+1 will get pushed into the copper sulfate half cell.
-Here the K^+1 does work in pushing the oxidization reaction forward.
+Here the K^+1 does work in pushing the reduction reaction forward.

 Likewise, when a SO_4^-2 anion is pushed out of the copper sulfate half cell, it displaces some NO_3^-1.
 This pushes a whole chain, pushing NO_3^-1 into the zinc sulfate half cell.
-The NO_3^-1 now does work pushing the reduction reaction forward.
+The NO_3^-1 now does work pushing the oxidization forward.

 We have achieved something good.
 There is no buildup of charge at the junctions.
 Yes mass (the K^+ and the NO_3^-1 ions) needs to be moved,